Chris is a proud nerd. He loves video games, anime, manga, and programming. He also loves spending all of his money on these things.

-Fullmetal Alchemist is an amazing series, in that it is exciting, and very enjoyable to watch.
-I already wrote all about that, with a subjective review.
+Fullmetal Alchemist is an amazing series, in that it is exciting and very enjoyable to watch.
 I found, however, that the series also happens to be a series that is rich with symbolism, and which can encourage a good amount of thought and debate.
 Specifically, the series seems to touch on religious ideas a lot.
-I thought it would be interesting to take a closer look at some of the religious symbolism found within the series, for a more... academic-type hub.
+I thought it would be interesting to take a closer look at some of the religious symbolism found within the series, for a more... academic-type article.
 Here's a word of warning though -- and it's going to be the only warning.
 This article will contain major spoilers.
 I'll be discussing things at a level which necessarily requires stating specific details.

 Father and the Homunculi

-Another easily recognizable symbol from Fullmetal Alchemist would be the symbol that shows up on Ed's jacket, and on Al's armor.
-That would be Flemel's Cross.
-Nicholas Flemel was born in 1330, and died in 1418.
+Another easily recognizable symbol from Fullmetal Alchemist would be the symbol that shows up on Ed's jacket and on Al's armor.
+That would be Flamel's Cross.
+Nicholas Flamel was born in 1330 and died in 1418.
 He devoted his life to studying alchemy -- he was also a devout Christian.
 When he died, he left some symbols to adorn his grave, one of them being Flemel's Cross.
 When you break it down, it's pretty interesting.
-It actually refers to creating a philosophers stone by "crucifying a serpent."
+It actually refers to creating a philosopher's stone by "crucifying a serpent."
 It's a metaphor for purifying something that is venomous, or dangerous, and becoming stronger with it.
-From a Christian lens, this can be interprereted as overcoming Satan (traditionally symbolized as a serpent.)
+From a Christian lens, this can be interpreted as overcoming Satan (traditionally symbolized as a serpent.)

 The marking held by each of the Homunculi (on Lust's neck, on Gluttony's tongue, on Pride's eye, etc.) has meaning as well.
-This symbol is known as an Ouroboros.
-The simplest explanation for this symbol's meaning, would be the endless circle of life: life, death, rebirth.
-In fact the name "Ouroboros" comes from Greek, and means "devouring its tail."
-The symbol probably came into existence between 1500 and 2000 years ago in Egypt, and you can find more information than you probably want about that, here.
-That's not my hub, but it was covered quite well, and it describes, in detail, how the Ouroboros relates to Egyptian gods and philosophies.
+This symbol is known as Ouroboros.
+The simplest explanation for this symbol's meaning would be the endless circle of life: life, death, rebirth.
+In fact, the name "Ouroboros" comes from Greek, and means "devouring its tail."
+The symbol probably came into existence between 1500 and 2000 years ago in Egypt.

 How it relates to the Homunculi of the show is pretty self-explanatory.
-You know how they have a tendency to get chopped up, shot, exploded, dematerialized, and burned alive... and then get back up like nothing happened?
+You know how they have a tendency to get chopped up, shot, exploded, dematerialized, and burned alive... and then get back up as if nothing happened?
 Yeah, that's an example of the rebirth process.
-In fact, on more than one ocassion, the homunculi -- different ones -- state explicitly, that they have "died."
+In fact, on more than one occasion, the homunculi -- different ones -- state explicitly, that they have "died."
 Gluttony, in particular, makes it clear that he doesn't enjoy "dying."

 Comparisons with Jesus